 Indoor ambient air sampling will be conducted in accordance with PSC standard operating procedure (SOP) No. PSC-127 (PSC 2002) (provided in Appendix A).
-The indoor air sample will be collected at an approximate height of 3 feet above ground surface.
-Based on the location and enclosed nature of the Office and proximity to the concentrations of COPCs in groundwater, the indoor air samples will be collected in the eastern portion of the Office.
+The indoor ambient air sample will be collected at an approximate height of 3 feet above ground surface.
+Based on the location and enclosed nature of the first floor of the Building and the proximity to the concentrations of COPCs in groundwater, the indoor air sample will be collected in an office near the western wall of the Building and near a portion of the Building where the floor between the crawl space and the first floor has been penetrated for utilities.